Rach3Project/ismir25_rach3midi_supp/Rehearsal_Structure_Analysis/rsa_info.md

 To support the manuscript, we share:
 - 4 annotated file examples to demonstrate what is meant by equivalent fragments.
 - Analysis insights and results of applying the rehearsal structure analysis pipeline on 2 of the files.
+- Detailed walkthrough of the seach pipeline phases for 1 file.

 The full set of annotated files and additional analysis of unnanotated rehearsal files will be made available after publication.